d0vgan/AkelPad-Scripts/README.md

 **QSearchAutoFocus.js** - Example of a resident script.
 [The QSearch plugin has its own option "Window: QSearch auto-focus (on file open)", so it does not need this script].
 **RunMe.js** - Executes the current file in predefined external program.
 **RunMe_Usage_Rus.txt** - Manual for the RunMe.js, in Russian.
+**SettingsByFileExt.js** - Example of a resident script that applies certain settings for certain file extensions.
 **UpdateAkelUpdater.js** - Updates the AkelUpdater.exe.
 **ZipCurrentFile.js** - Packs the current file into a zip-archive.